 Notice the upper right quarter is relatively smooth and straight.
 The lower half was bent inward about half an inch and was quite rough as can be seen by the paint bits that the D/A sander was unable to reach.
 The next photo shows the lower left quarter of the inner panel removed for access to the back.
 I will work that section of the skin until acceptable then weld the structure back in and proceed to the next section until the whole thing is ready for finishing.
 The right photo shows interim progress in the lower left after some straightening and shrinking three stretched patches.
 The areas near the lower left corner where the smaller dark wrinkles are where the shrinking was done.
 It seems the tar painted on the back side interferes with hammer and dolly work and will have to be removed next.
 Notice though the difference in the worked panel between these two photos.

 I got a little break from the Model A and other stuff and managed to reinstall the lower-left section of the inner panel, left photo.
 I welded it in with the torch and all went reasonably well.
 When I tried to grind the weld flush, however, I apparently created a problem; I ground the base metal too thin.
 So, I had to redo the weld and left it proud.
-This will be all right since the panel will be covered with a carpeted panel when all is don.
+This will be all right since the panel will be covered with a carpeted panel when all is done.
 The double welding apparently resulted in a bit too much heat which then shrunk the structural panel a little near the center.
 The bottom line is a slight outward curve at that point so the lid no longer aligns with the surrounding body panel.
 It will have to be corrected some way.
 Anyway, I then removed the right-lower quarter and straightened it much like the left quarter.
 Again, notice here the difference between the right photo and the one above.
+There are some doticeable dimples in the hinge area on both sides.
+With the structural elements involved, it is not practical to work those properly so some filler will be required.